CogentRoleplayCommunity/FogentRoleplay/src/Magic/Brightcraft/Brightcraft.md

 ### Wonders

-Wonders are uses of Brightcraft that use an insignificant amount of Ichor/Focus.
+Wonders are uses of Miracles that use an insignificant amount of Ichor/Focus.
 In general, Wonders should be small and happen close to the user.
 Making your hand a flashlight, making your eyes grow faintly, or making small illusions are examples of Wonders.
 Wonders can be used even if the user's Ichor is completely depleted.

 ### [Radiance](./Radiance/Radiance.md)